Skip to Content

 Small boxes are pleasing to build and to use.
 I celebrate the simple elegance of joinery enhancing the beauty of natural wood, or play with painted surfaces and fabrics.
 Boxes are also an excellent way to display kumiko and parquetry.

-Studio Location Details and Accessibility:
+Studio Accessibility: